-To obtain a Permit to Acquire a Firearm, you MUST appear in person at the Honolulu Police Department's Firearms Unit.
-You can complete the form online, print the application, and bring it in to help expedite the application process.
-Office hours are from 8:00 a.m. to 4:00 p.m., Monday, Tuesday, Thursday, and Friday and 8:00 a.m. to 6:30 p.m., Wednesdays excluding holidays.
+To obtain a Permit to Acquire a Firearm, or to register a firearm, you MUST appear in person at the Honolulu Police Department's Firearms Unit.
+Office hours are from 7:45 a.m. to 3:00 p.m., Monday through Friday excluding holidays.